-These claims were generally ridiculed – the referendum offered a choice between FPTP and ‘Alternative Vote’, a system widely acknowledged to have little impact on proportionality and safe seats, and was therefore neither comparable to PR nor capable of fixing the flaws of FPTP.
-Conservative MPs also alleged that most voters supported their 2017 manifesto promise to retain FPTP before it was pointed out by Liberal Democrat MP Wera Hobhouse that nearly 60% did not vote Conservative.
+These claims were generally ridiculed – the referendum offered a choice between FPTP and ‘Alternative Vote’, a system widely acknowledged to have little impact on proportionality and safe seats, and was therefore neither comparable to a genuinely representative system nor capable of fixing the flaws of FPTP.
+Conservative MPs also proclaimed that most voters supported their 2017 manifesto promise to retain FPTP, before it was pointed out by Liberal Democrat MP Wera Hobhouse that nearly 60% did not vote Conservative.

 The debate swiftly turned to practicalities, with Steve Double MP claiming that while not proportional, FPTP led more often to strong majority governments “who can govern” decisively without the need for coalitions with the potential to allow “extremist parties” to gain seats.

 This was again met with derision, with MPs reminded that recent coalitions had been far from ‘strong’ and that Northern Ireland’s conservative Democratic Union Party (DUP) was currently propping up the government.
 SNP MP Tommy Sheppard added that the point of a representative democracy was surely to deliver a government with the majority of the electorate behind them, rather than a majority for one party.